jjimenezshaw/Leaflet.UTM/README.md

 #### `clone()`
 Creates a copy of itself.

 #### Factory `L.utm(...)`
 Creates an utm object.
-Accepts an object with attribures: x, y, zone, band, southHemi.
+Accepts an object with attributes: x, y, zone, band, southHemi.
 This method does not check that input values make sense.
 You can set values far away from the proper zone, or wrong band.
 This may be obviously a problem when you call `latLng()` method.
 Values out of the zone but near work perfectly.
 Use the method `normalize()` to normalize it, or simply to check the input.

 #### `L.Utm.setDefaultOptions(opts)`
 This function changes the default options for the `toString` method.
 It is a global function (see that you must call it with the capital U), to modify globally the options for any object created.